oneclickvirt/oneclickvirt.github.io/docs/en/guide/dashboard.md

 To virtualize a server, you will need:

-1. A server (VPS or Dedicated Server) that can connect to the public internet.
-It's preferable if this server can access GitHub's RAW pages perfectly, as some projects and components might not use CDN acceleration.
+1. A server (VPS or dedicated server) that can connect to the public internet.
+Stable access to GitHub-hosted resources is recommended.

 2. A stable SSH connection from your local machine.
 If the connection isn't stable, you can use the ```screen``` command to create a window and execute commands within that window.